Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Abstract

 \section{Abstract}

-Humans think visually—we remember in images, dream in pictures, and use visual metaphors to communicate.
-Yet, most creative writing tools remain text-centric, limiting how authors planing and translating ideas.
-We present Vistoria, a system for synchronized text–image co-editing in fictional story writing that treats visuals and text as co-equal narrative materials.
-A formative Wizard-of-Oz co-design study with 10 story writers revealed how sketches, images, and annotations serve as essential instruments for ideation and organization.
-Drawing on theories of Instrumental Interaction and Structural Mapping, Vistoria introduces multimodal operations-lasso, collage, filters, and perspective shifts that enable seamless narrative exploration across modalities.
-A controlled study with 12 participants shows that co-editing enhances expressiveness, immersion, and collaboration, enabling writers to explore divergent directions, embrace serendipitous randomness, and trace evolving storylines.
-While multimodality increased cognitive demand, participants reported stronger senses of authorship and agency.
+Humans think visually---we remember in images, dream in pictures, and use visual metaphors to communicate.
+Yet, most creative writing tools remain text-centric, limiting how writers plan and translate ideas.
+We present Vistoria, a system for synchronized image-text co-editing in fictional story writing.
+A formative Wizard-of-Oz co-design study with 10 story writers revealed how sketches, images, and text serve as essential elements for ideation and organization.
+Drawing on theories of Instrumental Interaction, Vistoria introduces instrumental operations---Lasso, Collage, Perspective Shift, and Filter that enable seamless narrative exploration across modalities.
+A controlled study with 12 participants shows that co-editing enhances expressiveness, immersion, and collaboration, opening space for writers to follow divergent story directions and craft more vivid, detailed narratives.
+While multimodality increased cognitive demand, participants reported stronger senses of ownership and agency.
 These findings demonstrate how multimodal co-editing expands creative potential by balancing abstraction and concreteness in narrative development.